juancocina/CPSC-362-Assignment-3/readme.txt

     navigate to /assign3/backend/
     make sure everything in reqiurements.txt is installed command line type: python3 main.py

 You should now be able to access the app on http://localhost:5000

-This is the way i've managed to get it to run on my system, professor if my documentation is unclear, please let me know.
+This is the way I've managed to get it to run on my system, professor if my documentation is unclear, please let me know.